The questions on the minds of many

 How often should I do this?

-You can return as often as you like.
+You can return as often as it gives you pleasure to do so.
 There are no negative side effects.
-You can dabble, or you can have a goal of artistic inspiration or progressing to transcendence.
+You can have fun with it and dabble and enjoy the ride, or, you can have a specific goal and want to come back frequently.
 It's up to you.

-Most people start off with weekly or biweekly sessions as they have some recurring discomfort they are trying to work out.
+Most people start off with weekly or biweekly sessions as they usually have some chronic discomfort they are trying to work out quickly.

-I also have various clients who come on a monthly basis and find benefit from that.
+I also have clients who come on a monthly basis and find benefit from that.

-I have clients who seek me out only in a crisis.
+I have clients who seek me out only when they are in a crisis.